syncfusion-content/blazor-docs/blazor/dialog/how-to/create-nested-dialog.md

+---
+layout: post
+title: How to Create Nested Dialog in Blazor Dialog Component | Syncfusion
+description: Checkout and learn about Create Nested Dialog in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Create Nested Dialog

 A Dialog can be nested within another Dialog.
 The following sample contains parent and child Dialog (inner Dialog).